Who We Are

 The HATS Health Clinic provides low-cost spay and neuter services for dogs and cats at greatly reduced fees for those that have limited financial resources.
 Our Health Clinic is the first of its kind in the area to offer low-cost services with the mission of reducing animal overpopulation.

-Twenty years ago, a group of dedicated animal loving individuals came together with a common goal: to save the lives of companion animals in Isabella County.
+In 1999, a group of dedicated animal loving individuals came together with a common goal: to save the lives of companion animals in Isabella County.
 To accomplish this, they put together a comprehensive plan involving adoptions, fostering, volunteering and a spay/neuter campaign.
 That was when the Humane Animal Treatment Society (HATS) was born.

 And although this journey has been fought with obstacles, the mindset has never wavered.
 HATS will forever work to enhance the human/animal bond by promoting adoption and responsible pet ownership through kindness and compassion for humans and animals alike.